 The LenSx® Femtosecond laser is an image-guided bladeless surgical laser which transforms many of the manually executed steps of cataract surgery to computer-controlled laser precision, allowing the surgeon to perform the cataract and lens implant procedure with greater safety and accuracy.
 The LenSx® uses integrated optical coherence tomography (OCT) which captures precise, hi-res images of your eyes, resulting in cataract surgery that is 100% customized.

-This laser procedure provides many benefits to cataract patients, including:
+This laser procedure can offer many benefits to cataract patients, some of which could include:

 - Increased safety and precision